Unconventional people don’t easily mould in. No matter how much individuals wave their flags about open-mindedness and acceptance.

 A third kiss and Arianna’s hand clenched Alexandra’s lustrous curls.
 It felt soft, every small hair curling itself, forming strands.
 Both inclined their heads, wanting to be closer.

-A mischievous feeling started to rise inside Arianna, sparks started to grow, the heat started to disperse itself around her, and a beat of confidence she couldn’t identify where it came from.
+A mischievous feeling started to rise inside Arianne, sparks started to grow, the heat started to disperse itself around her, and a beat of confidence she couldn’t identify where it came from.

 More kisses, heads inclined, lip coordination.
 Few things in the world could reach the ephemeral pleasure of a good kiss.